chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 > * Doesn’t intend to primarily measure introns.
 > * Doesn’t do ribosome profiling.

+##### Full-gene sequencing assays

+From the list of accepted assays, this list of [full-gene sequencing assays](./census_accepted_assays_full_gene.csv) are those that when used at the single-cell level will always perform full-gene sequencing.

+These data need to be normalized by gene length for downstream analysis.

 #### Data matrix types

 Per the CELLxGENE dataset schema, [all RNA assays MUST include UMI or read counts](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.0.0/schema.md#x-matrix-layers).
 Author-normalized data layers [as defined in the CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.0.0/schema.md#x-matrix-layers) MUST NOT be included in the Census.